 - Project Repository (Document Storage & Archive): Places like Google Drive, Confluence, or SharePoint allow you to save project documents, like lessons learned.

 - Budget & time spent: Help calculate your budget needs based on resources needed or help to track time spent on various tasks.

-- Actions & Task or Work Management, progress tracking: Software here helps manage daily tasks, help to organise workflows and activities, and collaborate on various deliverables.
+- Actions & Task or Work Management, progress tracking: Software here helps manage daily tasks, helps to organise workflows and activities, and collaborates on various deliverables.

 - Risks & Issues Management: Tools that allow you to track your risks and issues, such as Excel, JIRA, Confluence, SharePoint and many more.